Zoom in on snow and ice

 Itinerary - day for day

-DAY 1: Copenhagen-Kangerlussuaq - accommodation, welcome meeting (tundra tour)
+DAY 1: Copenhagen-Kangerlussuaq - accommodation, welcome meeting (sightseeing)

 We fly with Air Greenland from Copenhagen to Kangerlussuaq.
 Ahead lies an approximately 4 hour flight and an 8 day winter adventure.
 A guide from our local tour office World of Greenland Arctic Circle welcomes you upon arrival and assists you with the check in at Polar Lodge.
 Polar Lodge is a stone's throw from the airport and is a relaxed accommodation with kitchen facilities, a ‘living room’ and souvenir shop.